 On February 9, 2024, the Company completed the transactions contemplated by the Merger Agreement (the "Merger").
 Under the terms of the Merger Agreement, Akerna Merger Co. ("Merger Sub") merged with and into Ivy, with Ivy surviving as a wholly-owned subsidiary of Akerna.
-On the Effective Date of the Merger, each share of Ivy's common stock, par value \$0.0001 per share (the "Ivy Common Stock"), and Ivy's preferred stock, par value \$0.0001 per share (the "Ivy Preferred Stock," collectively referred to herein with the Ivy Common Stock as the "Ivy Shares"), outstanding immediately prior to the Effective Date was converted into the right to receive approximately 1.7273744 shares of Gryphon common stock.
+On the Effective Date of the Merger, each share of Ivy's common stock, par value \$0.0001 per share (the "Ivy Preferred Stock," collectively referred to herein with the Ivy Common Stock as the "Ivy Shares"), outstanding immediately prior to the Effective Date was converted into the right to receive approximately 1.7273744 shares of Gryphon common stock.
 Each warrant to purchase common stock of Ivy that was issued and outstanding at the Effective Date remained issued and outstanding and were assumed by the Company and is exercisable for shares of common stock pursuant to its existing terms and conditions as adjusted to reflect the ratio of exchange of Ivy Shares for shares of common stock.
 In connection with the Merger, on February 8, 2024, Akerna filed a Certificate of Amendment to its Amended and Restated Articles of Incorporation (the "Reverse Stock Split Amendment").
-Because the Reverse Stock Split Amendment did not reduce the number of shares issued and outstanding.
+Because the Reverse Stock Split Amendment did not reduce the number of authorized shares of common stock, the effect of the Reverse Stock Split was to increase the number of shares issued and outstanding.
 The Reverse Stock Split did not modify any voting rights or other terms of the common stock.
 Eighty thousand and eight hundred and sixty-four (80,864) fractional shares were issued in connection with the Reverse Stock Split.
 Immediately after giving effect to the Merger and the Reverse Stock Split, the Company had 38,038,533 shares of common stock outstanding.
 On February 9, 2024, the common stock began trading on the Nasdaq under the symbol "GRYP."
 All share and per-share data presented in these unaudited condensed consolidated financial statements have been adjusted for the exchange ratio.